DNC Rule Could Bar A Bernie Sanders 2020 Presidential Bid

 Clinton went on to lose in the general presidential election to Republican real estate tycoon Donald Trump in a race that shocked pollsters and pundits alike.

-The new DNC rule would bar candidates, such as Sanders from running in 2020 unless he formally joins the Democratic Party before announcing his candidacy, according to the story.
+The new DNC rule would bar candidates such as Sanders from running in 2020 unless he formally joins the Democratic Party before announcing his candidacy, according to the story.

-The decision could also impact Sanders’ practice of running for the Democratic nomination in his senate bids despite formally being an Independent, according to the article.
+The decision could also impact Sanders’ practice of running for the Democratic nomination in his senate bids despite formally being an independent, according to the article.

-According to the story, Sanders would get, then refuse, that party’s nomination and run as an Independent on the ballot instead.
+According to the story, Sanders would get, then refuse, that party’s nomination and run as an independent on the ballot instead.

 By following this strategy, Sanders has been able to thwart potential Democratic challengers facing him in the general elections, according to Fox News.